 - Local Government Amendment (No 3) Bill – Development Contribution Changes

 - Natural Disasters, Resilience and Contingency Planning

 - Mandatory Performance Measures (Department of Internal Affairs)

 - Office of the Auditor-General Guidance and Audit Requirements

 - Regional and District Plans, Strategies and Changes – application to your AMP

 - Asset Management Improvement Programme – delivery and updating

-This list can also be used as a high-level checklist to make sure you have haven’t missed any important topics
+This list can also be used as a high-level checklist to ensure you haven’t missed any crucial topics.

-Feel free to CONTACT US if you have some questions or you need assistance on your AMP updates.
+Feel free to CONTACT US if you have some questions or you need assistance with your AMP updates.